 5. No pushing to book paid tours afterward

-In reality, some free tours are organized by travel companies with the aim of inducing tourists to book their paid tours afterward.
+Typically, most free tours are organized by travel companies with the aim of introducing their paid tours.

-I have been on one such tour in which the tour guide constantly advertised how great their pub crawl tour was and persuaded people to sign up.
-While it was not mandatory to book a paid tour after taking a free tour, such irrelevant and repetitive advertising could be quite annoying.
+I have been on one such free tour before in which the tour guide constantly advertised how great their pub crawl was and tried to sign people up.
+While it’s normally not mandatory to proceed with a paid tour afterward, such irrelevant and repetitive persuasion could be quite annoying.

-Since all of SeoulMate’s tours are free of charge, there is zero pressure to proceed with booking a paid tour afterward.
+Since all of SeoulMate’s tours are free of charge, there is zero pressure to book a paid tour after taking their free tour.

 6. Discover fascinating local insights you won’t find in typical guidebooks